meknapptrav/microadventure-ti74/README.md

 standard version of BASIC, with some special commands to make working with a single line display easier.

 # About these listings
 The listings for each novel are organized in a directory named for the novel number and title.
+There are several branches available:
-The first commit for each program is the listing as it appears in the novel.
-Additional commits are adjustments to make the program function properly on the TI-74.
+- **published** the BASIC listing as it appears in the novel.
+It is the IBM PC version.
+- **ti74** the version adapted for running on the TI-74
+- **answer** if the novel has you correcting a bug in the program, this is the corrected version for the IBM PC.

+# To experience the novels online
+Check out the [micro adventure website](http://auri-microadventure.azurewebsites.net) which has online versions of some of the novels, with an integrated
+BASIC emulater for running the programs on screen!